Do you have a majestic Black Great Dane?

 These dogs are often called “the black beauties” for their sleek, all-black coats.

-The colors of Great Danes are:
+The standard colors of Great Danes include:

 - Black (Black Great Danes)